fubaz/djheroku/README.md

 There are three middleware classes in Djheroku.
 They are used to redirect permanently from one URL to another.

-* ´NoWwwMiddleware` removed www. from URLs of incoming requests.
+* `NoWwwMiddleware` removed www. from URLs of incoming requests.
   The opposite is built-in functionality of Django.
 Enable this Middleware and set NO_WWW = True in settings.py to activate.
 * `PreferredDomainMiddleware` redirects all domains directed to the